christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-It's entirely possible the model is balancing its handling of both semantic meaning and the logical relations between entities, and this is reflected in its attention patterns.
+It's entirely possible the model is balancing its handling of both semantic meaning and the logical relations between entities.

 We won’t dive into a full hypothesis about how the model works just yet—more on that later—but these are the kind of questions and observations that set the stage for figuring out the underlying mechanisms.